How to Start a Real Estate Transaction Coordinator Business

 • Manage escrow, mortgage loans, and appraisals.

-• Ensure that all relevant documentation is submitted.
+• Ensure that all relevant documentation is gathered and submitted.

 • Keep everyone updated on the progress of the transaction.